Franz Hofer: Anschluss and war years

-After the Anschluss of March 1938, he was elected to the Reichstag on April 10.
-Then on May 25, he was appointed the Gauleiter of the Tyrol and Vorarlberg.
+After the Anschluss of March 1938, Hofer was elected to the Reichstag on April 10 as a Nazi deputy from the newly renamed Ostmark.
+Then on May 25, he was appointed the Gauleiter of Reichsgau Tyrol-Vorarlberg.
 At the same time, he was made Landeshauptmann of Tyrol (though not of Vorarlberg).
 On November 9, 1939 he was promoted to the rank of NSKK-Obergruppenführer.
 On September 1, 1940 he was appointed the Reichsstatthalter (Reich Governor) of the Reichsgau of Tyrol-Vorarlberg.
 He thus united under his control the highest party and governmental offices in his jurisdiction.
 On November 16, 1942, he was appointed the Reich Defense Commissioner for his Reichsgau.

-After the Italian Armistice with the Allies Hofer was chosen on September 10, 1943 to be the Supreme Commissioner (Oberster Kommissar) of the newly established Operation Zone of the Alpine Foothills, consisting of the neighbouring Italian provinces of Belluno, South Tyrol and Trentino joined to his own Reichsgau of Tyrol-Vorarlberg.
+After the Italian Armistice with the Allies Hofer was chosen on September 10, 1943 to be the Supreme Commissioner (Oberster Kommissar) of the newly established Operation Zone of the Alpine Foothills, consisting of the neighbouring Italian provinces of Belluno, Alto Adige and Trentino joined to his own Reichsgau.
+On September 25, 1944, he was named the commander of the Volkssturm, the Nazi Party militia forces, in his Reichsgau.

 Gauleiter Hofer was an accomplished marksman who often competed in regional and national shooting matches.
 In 1944 Hofer won a shooting competition in the city of Bolzano, qualifying him for the national competition which was held in Innsbruck that year.
 Using a specially crafted 22 cal Mauser rifle (serial #300354) Hofer finished 7th.

 In November 1944, Hofer suggested in a memorandum to Adolf Hitler that an "Alpenfestung" ("Alpine Fortress") ought to be built up in the heart of the Alps as Nazi Germany's last bastion.
 Apparently Hitler's secretary Martin Bormann only brought this document to the Führer's attention early the next year.
 Hofer had a personal audience with Hitler in late January 1945.
 'Hofer reminded the German leader that the Allies dreaded the thought of continued fighting from an Alpenfestung.
 Considering the fact that the Ardennes Offensive had failed, Hitler was receptive to such an idea.
 The German leader authorized preparations to fortify the Alps.'
 Hofer and his team actually started work on this in mid-February.
 Hofer was called to Hitler's Berlin bunker again on April 12, 1945 to discuss further his proposal.
 Hitler – 18 days before his own suicide and still convinced that his Endsieg was possible – again approved Hofer's ongoing plan and appointed him Reich Defence Commissioner of the Alpenfestung.